Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Approximation rates for PDEs in polytopes

 \subsection{Exponential convergence for analytic data}

-In this section, we discuss the case where the data set $\cPab$ consists of functions analytic in $\overline{\Omega}$.
-In this case, we can prove the existence of neural operators with the architecture of Section \ref{sec:neural-op-intro} that converge exponentially to the solution operator.
+In this section, we discuss the case where the data set consists of analytic functions in $\overline{\Omega}$.
+In this case, we can prove the existence of neural operators with the architecture \eqref{eq:deepONet-arch} that converge exponentially to the solution operator.

-Throughout the section, we assume the following analytic data setting. \begin{setting} The domain $\Omega$ is a polygon with a finite number of straight sides if $d=2$ and it is an axiparallel polyhedron if $d=3$.
-Assume Setting \ref{setting:base-polytope}.
-We denote $\kappa = 3$ if $d=2$, $\kappa=5$ if $d=3$.
+Throughout the section, we assume the following analytic data setting. \begin{setting} Assume Setting \ref{setting:base-polytope} and that the domain $\Omega$ is a polygon with a finite number of straight sides if $d=2$ and it is an axiparallel polyhedron if $d=3$.
+Finally, assume that there exist $0<\beta<\alpha<\infty$ and $A>0$ such that